 Cameras (2D & 3D)¶

-There can be only one active camera per viewport, so if there is more than one, make sure that the desired one has the “current” property set, or make it the current camera by calling:
+There can only be one active camera per Viewport, so if there is more than one, make sure that the desired one has the “current” property set, or make it the current camera by calling:

 Scale & stretching¶